 Sadly, HowManyofMe.com seems to be yet another dead website.
-I guess this is what happens naturally to a genealogy blogger who stays around more than a decade.
+I guess dead links happen naturally to a genealogy blogger who stays around more than a decade like I have.

 But wait!
 There are alternatives and an entertaining diversion for your surname family history research.
 In the United States, the Social Security Administration publishes the top ten names by year, available here.

 Forebears and Surnames